-Computers' ability in understanding, representing, and expressing abstract meaning is a fundamental problem towards achieving true natural language understanding.
+We consider that computers' ability in understanding, representing, and expressing abstract meaning is a basic component of true natural language understanding.
 In the past decade significant advancement has been achieved or claimed in representation learning on many NLP problems.
-How such a success helps develop models for abstract meaning understanding and modeling?
+How such a success helps develop models for abstract meaning understanding and modelling?

 Our shared task has three subtasks.
-Subtask-1 and subtask-2 focus on evaluating machine-learning models' performance with regard to two definitions of abstractness imperceptibility (Spreen and Schulz, 1966) and nonspecificility (Changizi, 2008).
-Our subtask-3 aims to provide more insights to their relationships.
+Subtask 1 and 2 focus on evaluating machine learning models' performance with regard to two definitions of abstractness (Spreen and Schulz, 1966; Changizi, 2008), which we call imperceptibility and nonspecificity, respectively.
+Subtask 3 aims to provide some insights to their relationships.

-Concrete words refer to things, events, and properties that we can perceive directly with our senses such as donut, trees, and red.
+Concrete words refer to things, events, and properties that we can perceive directly with our senses (Spreen and Schulz, 1966; Coltheart 1981; Turney et al., 2011), e.g., donut, trees, and red.
 In contrast, abstract words refer to ideas and concepts that are distant from immediate perception.
 Examples include objective, culture, and economy.
-In subtask-1, the participanting systems are required to perform reading comprehension of abstract meaning for imperceptible concepts.
+In subtask 1, the participanting systems are required to perform reading comprehension of abstract meaning for imperceptible concepts.

-Subtask-3 aims to provide more insights to the relationship of the two views on abstractness, In this subtask, we test the performance of a system that is trained on one definition and evaluted on the other.
-Furthermore, we will evluate systems' performance on concepts that are both imperceptible and nonspecific.
+Subtask 3 aims to provide more insights to the relationship of the two views on abstractness, In this subtask, we test the performance of a system that is trained on one definition and evaluted on the other.

 Trail data ready: July 31, 2020